 With conscience, meditative thought,

 And reason for my guides,

-And good wise men, I’ll toil to gain
+And good wise men, I’ll strive to gain

 SOLON ON VIRTUE VERSUS WEALTH, TRANSLATED

 Bad men, I grant, are often rich,

 For any earthly store.

 For virtue lasts; but on mere wealth,

 XENOPHANES ON THE DIVINE BEING, TRANSLATED

 It is extraordinary that the author of the following words on the monotheistic and intellectual nature of God, the poet-philosopher Xenophanes of Colophon, flourished at so early a date as the 6th century B. C.